yeojz/otplib/packages/otplib/README.md

 console.log(result.valid); // true or false
 ```

-## Notes
+## Compatibility with Authenticator Apps

 ### Secret Format

 By default, otplib expects secrets to be in **Base32** format.
+This is the ensure broader compatiblity as it the standard format used by authenticator applications and QR code URIs.

-While the core HOTP (RFC 4226) and TOTP (RFC 6238) specifications work with raw binary data and don't mandate Base32 encoding, Base32 is the standard format used by authenticator applications and QR code URIs for compatibility.
+While the core HOTP (RFC 4226) and TOTP (RFC 6238) specifications work with raw binary data and don't mandate Base32 encoding, Base32

 ```typescript
 // Base32 secret (standard format for authenticator compatibility)